List of Bury F.C. seasons

-Bury spent 22 seasons in the top tier of the English football league system, 39 in the second, 29 in the third and 24 in the fourth.
-The table details the team's achievements and the top goalscorer in senior first-team competitions from their first season in the FA Cup in 1887–88.
+Before the club's expulsion from the Football League, Bury spent 22 seasons in the top tier of the English football league system, 39 in the second, 29 in the third and 24 in the fourth.
+The table details the team's achievements in senior first-team competitions and records the top scorer in league matches for each season since they first entered the FA Cup in 1887–88.